The Lone Star Texas Topaz

 Depending on the size, shape, and carat, the price of a lone star topaz can vary largely.
 In our collection, the price ranges from 4$ to 30$ a carat, depending on the color of the topaz, the size, the finish, and more.

 HOW TO ORDER THE TEXAS LONE STAR TOPAZ WITH NAVNEET GEMS:

 We pride ourselves on the expert craftsmanship of the beautiful lone star topaz.
 As discussed before we can provide this unique cut on a wide range of sizes, elevating the naturally beautiful topaz stone.
 If you have wholesale rough parcels that need to be given the lone star cut, write to us at email@example.com to know more about the process and read here about our Gemstone rough lapidary services.

 Alternatively, we also house a huge collection of wholesale lone star topaz cuts.
-We would like to invite genuine buyers, wholesalers and investors to log in to the navneet gems mobile application to peruse our collection and get regular updates about our newest collections.
+We would like to invite genuine buyers, wholesalers, and investors to log in to the Navneet gems mobile application to peruse our collection and get regular updates about our postest collections.
 Just write to us, citing your requirements along with your company details.
-Once our team of executives whet your request, you will be sent an email to your registered email id, with exclusive log in details.
+Once our team of executives whets your request, you will be sent an email to your registered email id, with exclusive log-in details.
 This process ensures that only serious buyers get access to our collection, preserving the quality of the product.

-The lone star texas topaz is one of the most beautiful and exquisite stones that can be made.
-Given the extreme effort and rarity of a well-cut stone, this makes for a perfect gemstone to commemorate special occasions like weddings, engagements, anniversaries and more.
-For jewelers, this is an absolute essential in your armamentarium as it is sure to catch your patrons’ eyes!
+The lone star texas topaz is one of the most beautiful stones that can be made.
+Given the extreme effort and rarity of a well-cut stone, this makes for a perfect gemstone to commemorate special occasions like weddings, engagements, anniversaries, and more.
+For jewelers, this is essential in your armamentarium as it is sure to catch your patrons’ eyes!